With 2020 (in 2021) Tony Awards nominations revealed, there have been plenty of questions about Aaron Tveit.

 Despite being the only person nominated, the category is still put to Tony Award voters with at least 60% needing to vote to award the Tony.

 The rules state: “If the Tony Awards Nominating Committee has determined that if there is only one nominee in a category listed, such category shall be submitted to the Tony Voters which may, by the affirmative vote of sixty (60%) percent of the total ballots cast, grant an Award in that category.”

 So for now Tveit will have to wait for the Tony Awards night along with all the other nominees.

-Originally due to be held on June 7, this year’s ceremony was postponed until further notice after the pandemic forced theatres to close in the Spring.
+Originally due to be held in June 2020, the 74th Tony Awards ceremony was postponed after pandemic forced theatres to shutdown some 18 months ago now.